Some of our largest clients are franchises.

 But with franchise marketing, the franchise is the product, and you need to market to those most likely to want a part of it.

 Not surprisingly, the marketing process isn’t all that different between the two.
+For example, there are franchise marketing channels just as there are standard marketing channels.

 Identifying Your Ideal Franchisee